hmakelin/gisnav/docs/pages/developer_guide/launch/_launch_gisnav_with_ros2_launch.rst

-Finally, after you have your supporting services deployed you would typically :ref:`use the ROS 2 launch system <Use ROS 2 launch system>` to launch your locally installed development version of GISNav:
+After you have your supporting services deployed you would typically :ref:`use the ROS 2 launch system <Use ROS 2 launch system>` to launch your locally installed development version of GISNav: